sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

         connection.databricks.enabled : true

 #.
 Create a connection in Fire Insights to Databricks.

-You can choose to create :
+    * You can choose the type of connection:

         * **Global Connection** which is available for everyone to use.

           It can be created by the Administrator under **Administration/Global Connections**.

         * **Project Connection** which is available to the Project and its users only.

           It can be created by any user inside their Project.

     * Enter the **parameters** to create connection as shown in the tables below: